 The final routine 'flux_distributions.m' needs no user input and generates three additional graphs (Figures in Annex 4):

 the distribution of received fluxes as a function of frequency.
 The vertical axis shows the channel flux density (spfd) and the horizontal axis the channel frequency (f).

-The log of the number of instances a particular flux was measured in a frequency channel is colour coded in each (f, spfd) position (Fig. 18).
+The number of instances a particular flux was measured in a frequency channel is shown in a colour at each (f, spfd) position (Fig. 18).
+The colour is encoded on a logarithmic scale.

 the likelihood of flux measurements exceeding the threshold as a function of frequency.
 The 2% level is indicated.
 This graph may be useful for discriminating strongly interfered frequency ranges from those that are less affected (Fig. 19).